 Visas.
 A visa for the Republic of Cyprus is not required for people holding an EU, U.S., Canada, Australia or British passport.
 Cyprus permits stays of up to 90 days.

 North Cyprus is a part of the Turkish Republic.
 As this is a different country, you will need a separate visa, which can be obtained online.
 Click here to learn more about the Turkish e visa.
 Visitors can stay for up to 90 days.

 Before embarking on your road trip, you’ll need to decide where you will be staying.
 With such a wide array of Cyprus vacation spots around the island, you can choose anything from budget-friendly hostels to luxurious vacation homes and villas that offer stunning views of the Mediterranean.

-This itinerary route has been laid out to optimize your time in Cyprus.
-Depending on whether you’re looking to spend more time – at the beach or in a charming historic village – you can find a rental that works best for you.
+This itinerary route has been laid out to optimize your time on the island.
+Depending on where you’re looking to spend more time ‒ at the beach or in a charming historic village ‒ you can find a hotel or rental that works best for you.

 - 2 nights in Limassol

 - 2 nights in Paphos

 - 1 night in Girne (Kyrenia)